Kicu/blog/README.md

 ```

 In this project it is used to keep post metadata like: `title`, `html slug` of the post etc.

+#### Private posts
+As mentioned earlier I want to be able to write some posts which will be "private".
+I don't want them to be accessible on the web by anyone - neither inside version control, nextjs build artifacts and of course on the actual blog.

+To achieve this there is a property `isPrivate` inside post metadata and articles that have this set to `true` will be filtered out, and next will not rendered these pages.

+_Todo this is currently hardcoded, make this conditional based on env vars_

 ### Deployment